“Café, society can surely

 “Sorta thinking Kerouac, Brautigan, ‘Trout Fishing in America’…”

-“Dunno, Syd, not quite up for hardcore caffeine right now…” But taking note on her serving tray, the waitress was in no mood for any reticence.
+“Dunno, Syd, not quite up for hardcore caffeine right now…” But taking note on her serving tray, the waitress was in no mood for any such reticence.

-That deep green pervaded Tosca—somber, languid, ranging from novena candle green to creamy shades of leftover pesto.
-It tinted the Venetian blinds of a cathedral front window, the delicate short stem glasses stacked five-high against the bar’s mirrors; nippled bottles of Chartreuse, Tuaca, Ouzo, Campari, Pernod and Marie Brizard ganged around the fluted mahogany columns segmenting three smoke-filled panels.
+That variegating green pervaded Tosca—somber, languid, ranging from novena candle green to creamy shades of leftover pesto.
+It tinted the Venetian blinds of a cathedral front window, the delicate short stem glasses stacked five-high against the bar’s mirrors.
+Nippled bottles of Chartreuse, Tuaca, Ouzo, Campari, Pernod and Marie Brizard ganged around the fluted mahogany columns segmenting three smoke-filled panels.
 It patinaed the two chrome Victoria Arduino cauldrons lording four feet over the elbow pads at either end of the bar.
 It shone in the long lines of cappuccino goblets extending inward from the espresso machines, beneath two gleaming gooseneck seltzer taps and neatly stacked Cinzano coasters.

-The master barista adjusted and readjusted his steam valves until the gauges leveled to his liking.
+The master barista retweaked his steam valves until the gauges leveled to his liking.
 At that instant, he turned the main valve, shooting steam into small stainless steel milk pitchers through a narrow tubular spigot, frothing the house specialty with several boiling kilograms of pressure.
 Thick steam erupted from the cauldron, billowing heinously upward from the twisted chrome piping, singeing the burn spot on the Sistine muralled ceiling it had been curing since Tosca opened in 1919.
-Not that it rankled the stony, dark-suited signors hunched over the bar.
+Not that it rankled the stony, dark-suited sigñoritos hunched over the bar.
 They’d been smoking and spouting off here for nearly as long, as had the waitress shuffling back with our drinks.

 “Due cappuccine, five dolla,” she snapped, gesturing for me to remove them from her tray.